MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 ## Initialize the list of enabled feeds on startup

-[TBD - this was the "what you do in the constructor" section for widgets.
+[TBD - this was the "what you do in the constructor" section for feeds.
 Needs to be updated for feeds.]

-When our widget provider is first initialized, it's a good idea to ask **FeedManager** if there are any running widgets that our provider is currently serving.
+When our feed provider is first initialized, it's a good idea to ask **FeedManager** if there are any running feeds that our provider is currently serving.
 It will help to recover the app to the previous state in case of the computer restart or the provider crash.
-Call **WidgetManager.GetDefault** to get the default widget manager instance for the app.
+Call **FeedManager.GetDefault** to get the default feed manager instance for the app.
 Then call [GetWidgetInfos](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager.getwidgetinfos), which returns an array of [WidgetInfo](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetinfo) objects.
 Copy the widget IDs, names, and custom state into the helper struct **CompactWidgetInfo** and save it to the **RunningWidgets** member variable.
 Paste the following code into the class definition for the **WidgetProvider** class.

 ```csharp
 // WidgetProvider.cs